-I have always believed that the best teachers are the ones that can continuously reinvent their practices.
-A tech-savvy teacher is not necessarily a great teacher, but an innovative teacher that has the ability to combine new technology with sound pedagogical practices that can make a lasting impact on the learning outcomes of their students.
+I have always believed that the best teachers are the ones who can continuously reinvent their practices.
+A tech-savvy teacher is not necessarily a good teacher.
+A great teacher is one who is innovative and has the ability to combine new technology with sound pedagogical practices that can make a lasting impact on the learning outcomes of their students.
 This teacher cares for her students and will find ways to elevate their learning.

-In the US, these teachers are often called trailblazers; early adopters of new practices and technology, laying the foundation for other teachers to walk the same path.
+These teachers are often called trailblazers; early adopters of new practices and technology, laying the foundation for other teachers.
 Most schools have at least one trailblazer, who will enthusiastically and thoughtfully apply new technologies into their teaching and learning activities.
 But it can also be a minefield navigating new technologies.

-In recent years, many of these new technologies have come in the form of online services (software as a service, SaaS) that require some transfer of personal data.
-GDPR makes it hard for school leaders to avoid asking difficult questions about the governance of such services.
-How do we let a thousand flowers bloom, and still preserve the rights and freedoms of our students?
+Many of these new technologies come in the form of online services (software as a service, SaaS) that require some transfer of personal data.
+General Data Protection Regulation (GDPR) makes it hard for school leaders to avoid asking difficult questions about the governance of such services.

-To process the personal data of your student, GDPR will require you to make sure:
+To process personal data of your students, GDPR will require you to make sure:

 - There is a lawful purpose